cvbate/NYCAirQuality/README.md

 LIMIT 750;
 ```

-1. Copy and paste the column into an excel sheet and delte any NaN rows
+1. Copy and paste the column into an excel sheet and delete any NaN rows

-1 Use python to create a function to run a Shapiro-Wilk Test to see if the data is normally distibuted, plot the histogram if there one or both are normally ditibuted and preform a mannwhitney test to see if there is a statistically significant difference between the two.
+1. Use python to create a function to run a Shapiro-Wilk Test to see if the data is normally distributed, plot the histograms if there one or both are normally distributed and preform a Mann-Whitney U Test test to see if there is a statistically significant difference between the two.
 See python script to see the code.

 Here is the output of one of the runs: